Educational Programs Available

 Individuals interested in scientific field studies at both the graduate and undergraduate levels are encouraged to contact reserve managers.
 Well-designed studies provide managers with valuable data that may expand current understanding of the reserve’s wildlife and plant communities and help managers recognize when recreational impacts significantly affect reserve resources.

 Have animals, will travel!

+We prefer groups of 20 or less call to schedule a time to come into the visitor center to see the animals at their home, but for groups over 20 we can bring the animals to you!
 The Red Cliff’s Outreach and Education Program is designed to educate local community members about The Reserve, its vital resources, wildlife, and even recreational opportunities.
 How would you like a representative to visit your classroom or user group?
 We can pack up and travel to you with tailored presentations to virtually any group, including fitness resorts and spas, HOA’s, local scout groups, classrooms of all ages, and much more.

-The Habitat Conservation Plan of Washington County houses three local animal species for educational purposes.
+The Habitat Conservation Plan of Washington County houses local animal species for educational purposes.
 These animals include:

-Tank and Tater Tot, the Mojave Desert Tortoises
+Tank and Chip, the Mojave Desert Tortoises